 First courses, starters, appetizers, cheese and cold cuts trays are carefully paired with one of their 1500 wines on the list.
 Among their special dishes are the Armenian topik, the Lebanese eggplant cream baba ganoush, the onion soup, red lentils cream and artisan lasagne.

 - Phone: +39 06 6880 1094

 Close to Pantheon and the Spanish Steps, Ginger Sapori e Salute is one of the unusual restaurants in Rome.

-Here the Roman tradition meets a daring combination with ingredients that are a relatively new entry in the Italian cuisine, such as spirulina and chia seeds.
+Here the Roman tradition meets a daring combination of ingredients that are a relatively new entry into the Italian cuisine, such as spirulina and chia seeds.